rasmussvala/Core-Keeper-MIDI-Keyboard/README.md

 ### Prerequisites

-- Python
+- Python (download here: https://www.python.org/downloads/, **note**: important to add Python to $PATH during installation, it's a checkbox option)
-- pip (package installer for Python)
+- pip (package installer for Python, gets installed with Python)

 **Note**: No other active program can use the MIDI keyboard while running the script.